banner image

 Estonian Auditors Support Ukraine!

-Grant Thornton Baltic has joined the initiative of sworn auditor Rein Ruusalu, who is calling on all auditors to donate Estonian defence industry products for Ukraine through the National Defence Promotion Foundation.
+Grant Thornton Baltic has joined the initiative of sworn auditor Rein Ruusalu, who called on all auditors to donate Estonian defence industry products for Ukraine through the National Defence Promotion Foundation.

 In early March, Rein Ruusalu, a member of the Auditors' Association and a sworn auditor at PKF Estonia OÜ, reached out to his colleagues, writing: "The world around us is turbulent, and there is a significant risk that the USA will stop providing military support to Ukraine and Europe.
 As citizens, we must do something to help Ukraine and protect our country.
 The past few years have been financially successful for auditors.
 Auditors have the opportunity to contribute financially."